awsdocs/amazon-aurora-user-guide/doc_source/Overview.RDSSecurityGroups.md

 **Note**
 In an Aurora DB cluster, the VPC security group associated with the DB cluster is also associated with all of the DB instances in the DB cluster\.
 If you change the VPC security group for the DB cluster or for a DB instance, the change is applied automatically to all of the DB instances in the DB cluster\.

-For more information on VPC security groups, see [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For more information on VPC security groups, see [Security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

+**Note**
+If your DB cluster is in a VPC but isn't publicly accessible, you can also use an AWS Site\-to\-Site VPN connection or an AWS Direct Connect connection to access it from a private network\.
+For more information, see [Internetwork traffic privacy](inter-network-traffic-privacy.md)\.

-## Security Group Scenario<a name="Overview.RDSSecurityGroups.Scenarios"></a>
+## Security group scenario<a name="Overview.RDSSecurityGroups.Scenarios"></a>

 A common use of a DB instance in a VPC is to share data with an application server running in an Amazon EC2 instance in the same VPC, which is accessed by a client application outside the VPC\.
 For this scenario, you use the RDS and VPC pages on the AWS Management Console or the RDS and EC2 API operations to create the necessary instances and security groups: